roboticeyes/openrex/doc/rex-spec-v1.md

 #### DataType UnityPackage (7)

-!!!Unity Asset Bundle Packages are currently supported for REX Holo only!!!
+Please note that the **UnityPackage is only supported by REX Holo**!

 The UnityPackage data block contains an arbitrary pre-prepared Unity package.
 An example is to store animation data